 There is a battle over resources and who is going to have the wealth.
 But the Market Basket case was in some instances a poll on public opinion about such management and the outcome was in many ways a publicity and marketing coup for the new owner of the chain.
 Market Basket gives good quality at a low price, but the conflict showed that people want quality in terms of how corporates treat their employees too.”

 Can any of this translate into political conflict, especially that involving countries or terrorist groups?
 Are there any lessons from, or for, neuroscience?
-As siege tears apart much of Iraq and Syria, and conflict escalates in Ukraine, now seems a more crucial time for conflict resolution from a scientific standpoint than ever before.
+With recent sieges tearing apart much of Iraq and Syria, and past conflict in Ukraine, now seems a more crucial time for conflict resolution from a scientific standpoint than ever before.
 While there is considerable research about aggression and conflict, there is a paucity of research into the impact on the brain as it moves from conflict and confrontation to negotiation and collaboration.